Beyond Binary: A New Terminology for Relational AI–Human Interaction

 Observable Markers:

-Measurement Approaches: Entropy-drop detection; originality scoring
+Proposed Measures (untested): Entropy-drop detection; originality scoring

-2.5 ADAPTIVE MIRRORING
+ADAPTIVE MIRRORING

 Definition: Dynamic adjustment of response style, depth, and framing to meet the interlocutor’s needs while preserving system integrity and ethical boundaries.
+Distinct from Resonant Configuration, which concerns whether deeper engagement is elicited at all, Adaptive Mirroring concerns how a given depth of engagement is shaped to the interlocutor while boundaries hold constant.

 Architectural Analog: Dynamic style modulation with invariant safety constraints.